 The scalloppina (in the plural, scalloppine) and its manifold variations may be the most common secondo in Italian cooking.
 To me, it is typical of that Italian knack for using a bland main ingredient as a foil for a flavorful sauce.
-Pasta is the example we all know and love, but in this case una fettina di carne, or a slice of meat, serves as the foil instead.
+Pasta is the example we all know and love, but in the case of Scallopini Marsala, una fettina di carne, or a slice of meat, serves as the foil instead.
 Veal is the classic choice, as it has only a very mild flavor of its own.
 These days, turkey or pork (and, particularly outside Italy, chicken breast) provide less expensive alternatives.

 - 4 slices of veal, cut from the loin (or pork loin, turkey breast or chicken breast)

 - 50g (1/2 stick) of butter, or a combination of butter and oil